 - Dividend Growth: The dividend history on the ETF seems inconsistent.
 However, there’s a pattern of growth here.
 Second-quarter dividend payments tend to be the lowest, with dividends growing from this low point to highs in the first quarter of the following year.
 On a year-over-year basis, the VWO has a strong history of growing dividend payments.

-- Assets Under Management: With more than $105 billion in assets under management, the fund is clearly overwhelmingly popular, meaning exits should be relatively quick and painless.
+- Assets Under Management: The fund has attracted more than $117 billion from the investing community.
+The fund is clearly overwhelmingly popular, meaning exits should be relatively quick and painless.

-Considering its overwhelmingly strong growth and market-leading low expense ratio, VWO is an ETF that should not be ignored.
+Considering its overwhelmingly strong growth and market-leading low cost, VWO is an ETF that should not be ignored.

 2. iShares MSCI Emerging Markets ETF (EEM)

-- Expense Ratio: The fund’s expense ratio is a bit higher than average at 0.7%.
-However, the high expense ratio is justified by a strong historic performance.
+- Cost: The fund’s expense ratio is a bit higher than average at 0.7%.
+However, the high cost is justified by a strong historic performance.

-- Dividend Yield: The dividend yield on the ETF is just over 1.6%.
-While it’s not the strongest dividend yield among emerging markets ETFs, it is a respectable source of income.
+- Dividend Yield: The dividend yield on the ETF is just over 1.46%.
+While it’s not the strongest dividend yield among emerging markets funds, it is a respectable source of income.

-- Dividend Growth: The fund has had some hiccups in dividend growth over the past several years but has a strong history of providing growing dividend payments for the most part.
+- Dividend Growth: The fund has had some hiccups in dividend growth over the past several years.
+But it has a strong history of providing growing dividend payments for the most part.

 3. iShares Core MSCI Emerging Markets ETF (IEMG)

-- Historic Performance: While this fund comes with some of the lowest costs among emerging markets ETFs, you’ll have access to a fund with a history of significant gains.
-Over the past year, the ETF has generated gains of 17.88%, with three- and five-year annualized returns coming in at 5.71% and 12.35%, respectively.
+- Historic Performance: While this fund comes with some of the lowest costs among emerging markets ETFs, it also has a history of significant gains.
+Over the past year, the ETF has generated gains of 43.43%, with three- and five-year annualized returns coming in at 11.34% and 12.37%, respectively.

 - Dividend Yield: Over the past several years, the dividend yield on the IEMG ETF has ranged from just over 1.6% to just over 2.6%.
 Although it’s not the highest dividend yield in the business, the fund does provide respectable dividend payments.